 On this episode of the Contemplative Creative podcast, host David Quiring discusses the benefits of the reflective thought process and some pitfalls around it to be wary of.
 This is a particularly timely discussion at a time of year where the age old question, “What is your New Year’s resolution?” is unavoidable.

-Also, check out our brand new Patreon page – a new way we’ve made available for you donate once or regularly.
+Also, check out our brand new PayPal donation page – a new way we’ve made available for you donate once or regularly.
 Vote with your dollar to keep Contemplative Creative sustainable and growing!
 Thanks for your continued support.

 I’m happy to announce that we’ve partnered up with Society6 to offer you some useful merchandise with an inspirational twist!